Gender Recognition Reform (Scotland) Bill: Political opinion

 Alister Jack and Kemi Badenoch were invited by the Scottish Parliament's Equalities, Human Rights and Civil Justice Committee to give evidence about their decision to block the bill; both declined to attend.

 Lord Hope of Craighead, formerly deputy president of the UK Supreme Court defended the legality of the UK government's decision and said that the possibility of success of a legal challenge against the decision by the Scottish Government was "very low".
 Former Labour shadow attorney general Baroness Chakrabarti, also defended the legality of the government's decision.
-Former Labour Lord Chancellor Lord Falconer of Thoroton has tweeted that the UK government’s reasons are not justified.
+Former Labour Lord Chancellor Lord Falconer of Thoroton has tweeted that the UK government's reasons are not justified.

-Nancy Kelley, the chief executive of Stonewall, and Colin Macfarlane, the LGBTQ+ rights campaign's Scotland director, said by reference to Section 28, the legislation that had prohibited the "promotion of homosexuality" by local authorities, Sunak was risking "re-toxifying" his government's record on LGBTQ+ rights and introducing "an effective trans travel ban".
-Kelley and Macfarlane were quoted as saying "the UK government sees trans people as a threat to be contained, not citizens to be respected."
+Nancy Kelley, the chief executive of Stonewall, and Colin Macfarlane, the director of Stonewall Scotland, said that Sunak was risking "re-toxifying" his government's record on LGBTQ rights and introducing "an effective trans travel ban".
+Kelley and Macfarlane were quoted as saying "the UK government sees trans people as a threat to be contained, not citizens to be respected".
 A Cabinet Office spokesperson responded by saying that trans people "have not and will not be banned" from entering the UK.
-LGBTIQ activists criticized the Labour Party and Keir Starmer for not opposing the governing Conservative Party in blocking the bill in the UK.
-Some who were British unionists were reported to have switched support for Scottish independence, with one being quoted as saying: "Now, I understand that independence is the only way to achieve [progressive] goals in the face of a highly conservative UK government."
+In contrast to Labour Party leader Keir Starmer, who criticised the bill as "cavalier", Scottish Labour leader Anas Sarwar supported the bill.
+Maggie Baska in PinkNews notes that Starmer "faced backlash from other politicians, LGBTQ+ advocates and trans people over his comments on the GRR bill".